honghui-liu/suzaku_reduction/README.md

 # A python script for data reduction of Suzaku

 This is a simple script to reduce Suzaku data.
 Follow the instruction printed on screen and your can get you data reduced.
+The script has been tested on Ubuntu 1404 with Python 3.7.7 and Heasoft 6.26.

 To use the script: